Fankholor-sudo/MadeEasyPHPBackend/README.md

    * Create the tables mc_user_artisan, mc_user_rating, mc_user_rating,
      mc_user_comments.
    * Update the backend API base URL in the Android app code.
+   * Make sure you checkout the WIKI, for table queries.
-4. Configure API Endpoints:
+3. Configure API Endpoints:
    * In the Android app code, update the API endpoints to match your backend server.
-5. Run the App:
+4. Run the App:
    * Build and run the app on an Android emulator or a physical device.